 As with Wills, creating a Codicil to Last Will is a matter of provincial and territorial legislation.

-If you need legal help in creating/updating a will in Ontario or BC, contact us.
+If you need legal help in creating/updating a will, contact us.

 Will in Canada- Should You Hire A Lawyer?